QuantumOverture/KnowledgeBase/Docker.md

   - Start with an existing image in a `Dockerfile` (go to hub.docker.com) -> Use official ones  (look at given instructions)
   - `FROM [BASE IMAGE]` -> start from base image and add your own things to it.
 Get the image names from hub.docker.com
   - `EXPOSE [PORT]` -> When run this image and you get a container, the container will listen in on the specified port.
+  - `ADD [FOLDER] ./[FOLDER]` -> To copy an entire folder to the app directory inside the container.
   - `WORKDIR [DIR]` -> Change your working directory to `[DIR]`
     - Make sure you know what your start directory is when you use official images.
+    - Best to use the images `WORKDIR` example path and stick to it.
+Usually found in a section like: `How to use this image`
   - `COPY ./[PATH IN HOST] /[PATH IN CONTAINER] ` -> copy your files into a new directory in the container.
-  - `CMD [OS/TERMINAL COMMAND]` -> Run the command in the OS (useful when telling docker to run/start your app).
+  - `CMD ["OS/TERMINAL","COMMAND"]` -> Run the command in the OS (useful when telling docker to run/start your app).
 The last `CMD` is the one that becomes the default command that specifies the live of the container.
 This is the command that gets run when you run the container.
-    - `RUN [[OS/TERMINAL COMMAND]]` -> Run the command in the OS but actually commit it(during Build time).
+    - `RUN ["OS/TERMINAL","COMMAND"]` -> Run the command in the OS but actually commit it(during Build time).
 Lots of these will be used and are used to build up environment.
   - `docker build -t [NAME] [DIR LOCATION OF DOCKERFILE]` -> Build your image
   - `docker run -p [PORT OF HOST]:[PORT OF CONTAINER] [IMAGE NAME]` -> Run image into container and forward ports from host to container
   - Want to make a change?
 Rebuild and re-run. => Alternative: volumes.